-If it should be determined at any specific time that unit class SZ has been or is purchased or held by another investor, the management company reserves the right to charge the investor separately for the management fee for unit class R or to convert the affected unit class SZ units into unit class R units.
+If it should be determined at a specific moment in time that unit class I has been or is purchased or held without complying with the minimum investment amount - such as due to the surrender of units or on other grounds - the management company reserves the right to charge the investor separately for the difference between the management fee for unit class I and the management fee for unit class R or to convert the affected unit class I units into unit class R units.

-Income-distributing unit certificates, income-retaining unit certificates with payment of capital gains tax and income-retaining unit certificates without payment of capital gains tax may be issued in all unit classes.
+Income-distributing unit certificates, income-retaining unit certificates with payment of capital gains tax and incomeretaining unit certificates without payment of capital gains tax may be issued in all unit classes.